 Road Trip Book #5: The Harry Potter series

 It’s no accident that J.K.
 Rowling’s blockbuster series has enjoyed such a tremendous international success across a generational divide; the boy wizard’s adventures are by turns funny, scary, touching, and always absorbing.
 There are two audio versions, both by English actors, but we prefer the multiple prize-winners by Jim Dale, who comes up with an amazing array of voices for Rowling’s many characters.
 One caveat: though lots of small children do read them all, we consider the last book, Deathly Hallows, best suited for readers over 12 because so many beloved characters die painfully.
+You can access all the Harry Potter audiobooks on Spotify.
 For more mature readers, our best audiobooks to listen to right now will keep you on the edge of your seat.

 Road Trip Book #6: Watch Us Rise